-Recent findings may help to fight melanoma's resistance to chemotherapyOctober 31st, 2012 in Cancer /
+Recent findings may help to fight melanoma's resistance to chemotherapyOctober 31, 2012 in Medicine & Health / Cancer

 Blocking the action of a particular protein in our skin could improve the treatment of skin cancers, according to a study published in Oncogene yesterday by Philippe Roux, a researcher at the University of Montreal's Institute for Research in Immunology and Cancer (IRIC).

 "Our findings reveal part of the mechanisms responsible for the resistance of melanoma to anti-cancer treatments, and suggest that a particular protein in our bodies called RSK may be targeted in combination therapies to overcome drug resistance," Roux explained.